asemio/SZXX/README.md

 ```
 This library includes two simple cell_parsers to get started: `Xlsx.yojson_cell_parser` and `Xlsx.string_cell_parser`, but creating your own `'a cell_parser` is probably a good idea.

-- ⚠️ **XLSX fact 3:** Cells use XML-escaping (`&gt;` for ">", `&#x1F600;` for "😀" etc).
+- **Fact #3**: Cells use XML-escaping (`&gt;` for ">", `&#x1F600;` for "😀" etc).
 For performance reasons SZXX avoids preemptively unescaping cells in case they're not used. `Xlsx.yojson_cell_parser` and `Xlsx.string_cell_parser` already unescape strings for you.
 If you write your own `cell_parser` and your String/Formula/Error cells might contain reserved XML characters (`<`, `>`, `'`, `"`, `&`, etc) you will need to call `SZXX.Xml.unescape` on data coming from String, Formula, and Error cells.

-- ⚠️ **XLSX fact 4:** Most XLSX applications use Number cells (OCaml float) to encode Date and DateTime.
+- **Fact #4**: Most XLSX applications use Number cells (OCaml float) to encode Date and DateTime.
 Pass this float to `Xlsx.parse_date` or `Xlsx.parse_datetime` to decode it.
-The Date cell type was only introduced to Excel in 2010 and very few XLSX readers/writers use it.
+The Date cell type was only introduced to Excel in 2010 and XLSX files that use it appear to be uncommon.

-- ⚠️ **XLSX fact 5:** Unfortunately, the vast majority of applications that generate XLSX files will not inline the contents of String cells directly into the spreadsheet.
+- **Fact #5**: The vast majority of applications that generate XLSX files will not inline the contents of String cells directly into the spreadsheet.
 Instead, String cells will contain a reference to an offset in the **Shared Strings Table** (SST).
 This saves space, but 99.9% of the time those applications will place the SST is **after** the sheet!
+If the XLSX is in a file, no problem, we can jump around the file to get the SST before reading the rows.
+But the location of the SST matters when we cannot rewind, such as parsing directly from an HTTP stream.

 We can inspect the XLSX structure using `zipinfo`:
 ```